-To help mitigate installation times brought on by huge file sizes, Sony will make use of the SSD and allow you to only install the parts of games you want to play, such as a competitive multiplayer mode or campaign.
+To help mitigate installation times brought on by huge file sizes, Sony will make use of the SSD and allow you to install only the parts of games you want to play, such as a competitive multiplayer mode or campaign.
 Games can also be loaded to specific modes from the dashboard, so you can join your friend in a match without having to go through the entire starting process as you would on games for PS4.

 The next PSVR?

-Though Sony has not outright confirmed a successor to the PlayStation VR yet, the company has made it clear that it intends to improve on the headset’s design with future iterations.
+Though Sony has not outright confirmed a successor to the PlayStation VR yet, the company has been clear that it intends to improve on the headset’s design with future iterations.
 Speaking to CNET at the Collision Conference in Toronto, PlayStation’s global head of R&D Dominic Mallinson said that Sony aims to make future versions of PlayStation VR lighter and less encumbered by wires.
 There may even be a completely wireless version released in addition to a more traditional model, with the wireless version costing more.

 The CNET report also said PlayStation is considering using eye-tracking technology in its headset.
 This is something we’ve seen in premium headsets like the Vive Pro, and it would make way for more sensitive and intuitive control schemes in virtual reality (VR) games.

 The PlayStation VR successor will likely not be ready to launch alongside the PS5 itself, particularly because the original headset will be compatible with the new system.
-However, when it does arrive, Sony is planning on using a different controller than the PS3-era PlayStation Move.
+When it does arrive, Sony is planning on using a different controller than the PS3-era PlayStation Move.
 With the Vive and Oculus ecosystems both making use of touch controls, Sony could be using finger-tracking technology on a new controller.
 If a patent filing is indicative of final designs, the controller could feature multiple sensors and will be adjustable based on hand sizes.

 In its May 2019 investors briefing, Sony shared that it has a three-point approach to game distribution in its next-generation system: Blu-ray discs, downloads, and streaming.
 For streaming, it is focusing on doing so “with or without a console.”
-Most curiously, Sony recently announced a partnership with Microsoft on cloud technology, which will be used both for video game content and artificial intelligence (A.I.).
+Most curiously, Sony recently announced a partnership with Microsoft on cloud technology, which will be used both for video game content and artificial intelligence.

 We know Sony wishes to further invest in mobile platforms for PlayStation Now, which could ultimately lead to something similar to what Microsoft has planned for Project xCloud.
 PlayStation Now will support at least 1080p resolution in the future, and its 5Mbps requirement is far below that of Google Stadia.